Hyperacuity

-How does hyperacuity differ from traditional acuity?
+Difference from traditional acuity

 The best example of the distinction between acuity and hyperacuity comes from vision, for example when observing stars on a night sky.
 The first stage is the optical imaging of the outside world on the retina.
 Light impinges on the mosaic of receptor sense cells, rods and cones, which covers the retinal surface without gaps or overlap, just like the detecting pixels in the film plane of digital cameras.
 Each receptor accepts all the light reaching it but acts as a unit, representing a single location in visual space.
 This compartmentalization sets a limit to the decision whether an image came from a single or a double star (resolution).
 For a percept of separately articulated stars to emerge, the images of the two must be wide enough apart to leave at least one intervening pixel relatively unstimulated between them.
 This defines the resolution limit and the basis of visual acuity.